PandaWhisperer/svelte-youtube/README.md

 Refer to [YouTube IFrame Player API](https://developers.google.com/youtube/iframe_api_reference#onError) for an explanation of the error codes used in the `on:error` event.

+## Controlling the player

+Each of the component's events contains a `target` property in the event's `detail` object.
+This property contains a reference to the underlying player instance.
+Once you have an instance of the player object, you may call any of the [available functions](https://developers.google.com/youtube/iframe_api_reference#Functions) on it.

 ## Example

 ```js